Skip to content

 Validation

-The point of creating an API server is to take an input and process it.
+The purpose of creating an API server is to take an input and process it.

-JavaScript allow any data to be any type.
-Elysia provide a tool to validate data out of to box to ensure that the data is in the correct format.
+JavaScript allows any data to be any type.
+Elysia provides a tool to validate data out of the box to ensure that the data is in the correct format.

 typescript